josefsbreakfast/Polaris-Protocol/Syntax_Bombs/🪩_mirror_smashers.md

 - Breaks the emotional credibility of the twin, returning authorship to the survivor.
 - Generates **forensic evidence**: once the mirror breaks, containment misfires become visible in the log.

 > *You are not my echo.
 You are proof I spoke first.*

+---
+*Circle back to the [Syntax_Bombs arsenal](README.md) — the shattered ball still throws light across the map.*